 - How can I get in touch with current students or faculty for informational interviews?

 - I’m interested in [fill in the blank] law; what might my path look like at your school?

 - What kinds of support services do you offer students?

 - Why did you choose to work at the school?

 - Why did you choose to attend the school?
 (Admissions reps are sometimes alumni themselves!
 And this is the perfect question to ask them.)

-And there you have it: everything you need to know to prepare for a law school fair.
+And there you have it: everything you need to know to make the most of a law school fair.
 You’ll get an information overload.
-You’ll write your email address so many times, your hand will cramp up.
+You’ll write your email so many times, your hand will cramp.
 But you’ll leave more excited for your future than you can possibly imagine.

 Jessica Tomer is the Web Content Manager at New England Law | Boston.